-In the event of a change in control, the non-qualified pension amounts shown in the table above for Ms. Burns, Mr. Firestone and Ms. Varon represent the lump sum payments that would be paid for all non-qualified pension benefits.
-Mr. Blodgett and Ms. Mikells are not participants in our non-qualified pension plan.
+In the event of a change in control, the non-qualified pension amounts shown in the table above for Ms. Burns and Mr. Firestone represent the lump sum payments that would be paid for all non-qualified pension benefits.
+Ms. Mikells, Mr. Zapfel and Mr. Jacobson are not participants in our non-qualified pension plan.
 These amounts were calculated as specified in the Unfunded Supplemental Executive Retirement Plan based on the present value of future benefits using the minimum required interest rate and mortality for qualified plan lump sum payments.
 These benefits would not be paid as a lump sum without the occurrence of a change in control that conformed to deferred compensation tax regulations.
 The present value of the benefits payable upon an event other than a change in control represents the present value of the accumulated benefits for each participant.
-Since these amounts are not paid as lump sums, and for change in control purposes, this present value is already determined using the required section 280G assumptions, these assumptions have been used for this purpose as well to express these benefits as a present value.
-These present values are based on assumed termination of employment on December 31, 2013.
-Upon termination, the annual non-qualified benefits for recipients not yet age 55 would be payable at the later of age 55 or 6 months following their termination date as a single life annuity.
-A payment to Mr. Zagalo de Lima of his policy value would only be made upon his termination of employment.
+Since these amounts are not paid as lump sums, and for change in control purposes, this present value is already determined using the required section 280G assumptions.
+These assumptions have been used for this purpose as well to express these benefits as a present value.
+These present values are based on assumed termination of employment on December 31, 2014.
+A payment to Mr. Zagalo de Lima of his policy value would not be accelerated upon a change in control and would only be made in connection with his termination of employment.